Carlovan/carlovan.github.io/_posts/2022-04-22-about-this-blog.md

 tags: about
 ---

-Hello eveyone!
+Hello everyone!
-I want to leverage the first ever post on this blog to detail its goals and motivations.
+I want to leverage the first post ever on this blog to detail its goals and motivations.
 I'm laying down the foundations for future posts.

-I expect them to change over time, to reflect my personal interests and priorities.
+I expect them to change over time, to reflect my interests and priorities.

 ## Become a better writer
 Primarily, this blog is going to be an excuse to write more.
 I want to improve my style, broaden my vocabulary and get used to writing.